jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

         be made using radiological examinations, usually a panoramic dental X-ray.</p>\n"
   - questions:
     - question: Should they always be extracted?
-      answer: "<p>Yes in the vast majority of cases, however, there is no general rule for making the decision.
+      answer: "<p>Yes in the vast majority of cases; however, there is no general rule for making the decision.
 The different criteria must be evaluated in each particular clinical situation, weighing thoroughly the risks and benefits of the intervention.</p>\n"